studiosutara/PhotoBasket/README.md

 ![](https://github.com/studiosutara/PhotoBasket/blob/master/Screenshot.png)

 The application downloads images using Picasa web APIs and populates them in a UICollectionView.

-The tilt angle of the device is used determine the scrolling speed for the application.
+The scrolling speed for the application is determined by the tilt angle of the device.

 The tilt angle is determined using the Core Motion library.